harshitd581-hub/RAG-Based-AI-Teaching-Assistant-System/Readme.md

 ##### IN SHORT MY MODEL AIM AND HOW TO USE IT
-❓ Problem I Solved
+ Problem I Solved
-Courses me hundreds of videos hote hain.
-Agar hum AI se puchhein:
-“Numpy Broadcasting kis video me explain hua hai?”
-Normal ChatGPT fail ho jata hai, kyunki uske paas course ka context nahi hota.
-👉 Solution: Retrieval-Augmented Generation (RAG)
+For example ,Suppose that  in any DATA SCIENCE Course there are hundred of videos and

+If i ask an AI(CHATGPT):

+“In which video is Numpy Broadcasting is explained?”

+Normal ChatGPT fails because it does not have the context of specific course content.

 🧠 What This Project Does
 ✔️ Takes raw course videos (Hindi/English)
 ✔️ Converts video ➝ audio ➝ text with timestamps